toledorafael/toledorafael.github.io/_projects/browser.markdown

 Click [here](https://toledorafael.github.io/neo4j-browser/) to access the prototype.

-Copy and paste the following credentials to access the database and start the demo:
+Copy and paste the following credentials to access the database and start the demo.

 **Connect URL:** bolt://7700b2ee.databases.neo4j.io:7687
 **Database Username:** neo4j